 - 1. The Commissioner will appoint a panel of reviewers consisting of a minimum of four Department staff members.
-This panel is called a harbor panel or the Harbor Project Evaluation Board (PEB).
-The Harbor PEB will review all eligible grant proposals.
+This panel is called a harbor panel or the Harbor Project Evaluation Committee (PEC).
+Members of the committee include representatives from each DOT Region, M&O, Statewide Project Delivery, a Harbormaster representative, and a facilitator.
+The Harbor PEC will review all eligible grant proposals.
 Applications will be scored independently using the instructions and scoring criteria (Form DOT&PF H-27269) for this grant program.
 The reviewers' total scores will be averaged to determine the priority by which applications will be considered for funding. - 2.
 The proposal having the highest average score will be allocated funding unless the available Harbor Facility Grant funds appropriated by the Alaska Legislature for that fiscal year are less than the proposal; in which case, the next highest proposal that can be fully funded will be awarded the next grant and so on.
 The harbor panel will work its way down the priority ranking until at least 50% of available funds are awarded in that fiscal year or until proposal cost estimates exceed the remaining grant funds. - 3.
 The harbor panel will conduct its work in a timely fashion following the application deadline.
 The Department will issue a letter of award the harbor facility grant to the entity(s) whose application it has selected for further action.